6.2 Basic Ethical Concepts

 Beneficence

 Beneficence is defined by the ANA as “the bioethical principle of benefiting others by preventing harm, removing harmful conditions, or affirmatively acting to benefit another or others, often going beyond what is required by law.”[34]
 See Figure 6.6[35] for an illustration of beneficence.
 Put simply, beneficence is acting for the good and welfare of others, guided by compassion.
-An example of beneficence in daily nursing care is when a nurse sits with a dying patient and holds their hand to provide presence.
+An example of beneficence in daily nursing care is when a nurse sits with a dying client and holds their hand to provide presence.

 Photo showing an Air Force critical care nurse assisting a doctor in helping a child breathe